tkugimot/SoftwareEngineerChallenge/task2/README.md

 <br></br>
 ## Design
-According to the requirements and analysis described above, I suggest the following design.
+According to the requirements and its analysis described above, I suggest the following design.
 <br></br>
 <br></br>
 ![diagram](./task2-pic.png)